 BURIED AT STRATFORD-ON-AVON

 There is no other wording on the memorial.
 Originally there were railings in front of the monument but these were removed, probably in 1821.
 On the marble ledge between the feet of the statue the letters "T.T.1787" are incised.
-This is probably grafitti by a Westminster schoolboy, as there are many other monuments in the Abbey that were defaced by initials by boys at this period, or a tourist.
-The monument was last cleaned in 1997.
+This is probably graffiti by a Westminster schoolboy, as there are many other monuments in the Abbey that were defaced by initials by boys at this period.
+The monument was last fully cleaned in 1997.

 Several actors and actresses particularly known for their Shakespearian roles are buried or commemorated in the Abbey - David Garrick, Sarah Siddons, Sir Henry Irving, Philip Kemble, John Henderson, Hannah Pritchard, Peggy Ashcroft and Laurence Olivier.

 Poets' Corner in Westminster Abbey by James Wilkinson, 2007